blumbn/budget-planner/README.md

 1. npm run serve
    a.
 This compiles and hot-reloads for development
 2. npm run mock-api
    a.
-This starts json-server API mocking for reading/writing data in JSON file
+This starts json-server API mocking for reading/writing data in JSON file (runs on localhost:3000)
 3. http://localhost:8080 to view the app
 ```